conan-io/docs/devops/package_promotions.rst

     }

-When QA team tests and approves these packages, they can be promoted to the "release" repository.
+When the QA team tests and approves these packages, they can be promoted to the "release" repository.
 Basically, a promotion is a copy of the packages, including all the artifacts and metadata from the "testing" to the "release" repository.